-At the time of the Review there was no service level agreement (SLA) available in relation to this arrangement.
-Such a SLA should incorporate essential components that include access, quality and the provision of necessary performance information to ensure the timely delivery of a safe quality patient service.
-This information will allow the SBD service to monitor more effectively the access time to radiation oncology treatment for its patients.
-This should be given a high priority as it relates to a key aspect of service quality and safety.
-(See G3 below)
+Radiation oncology services are provided on site by a third-party provider.
+At the time of review there was no service level agreement (SLA) available in relation to this arrangement.
+At the time of the review the service indicated that there were ongoing discussions between the HSE and the third party provided.
+Such an SLA should incorporate essential components that include access, quality and the provision of necessary performance information to ensure the timely delivery of a safe quality patient service.
+This information will allow the SBD service at MWRH Limerick to monitor more effectively the access time to radiation oncology treatment for its patients.
+This should be given a high priority as it relates to a key aspect of service quality and safety. (see G3)

-At the time of review, the service did not have an SLA for radiation oncology services.
+At the time of the Review, the service did not have an SLA for radiation oncology services.